frankframework/frank-manual/CONTRIBUTING.md

 In January 2020, the company Integration Partners changes their name to WeAreFrank!.
 Please use the right words to reference the company and their products, as listed below:

 * WeAreFrank!: The name of the company that produces the Frank!Framework.
-The exclamation sign is part of the company name, the colon isn't.
+The exclamation sign is part of the company name, the dot isn't.
 * Frank!Framework: The product being documented in this manual.
 Note that the exclamation mark is part of the name and that there are two capitals.
-The colon is not part of the name.
+The dot is not part of the name.
 * Frank: A solution produced with the Frank!Framework that can be deployed to a customer.
 This is the combination of the Frank!Framework and Frank configs deployed on it.
 * Franks: Plural of Frank.
 * Frank config(uration): A set of XML files and property files that configures the Frank!Framework to provide a solution for a customer.
 A Frank config is typically created by a Frank developer.
 This word is also used for a set of adapters that is defined in or included from the same ``Configuration.xml`` file.
+When you have multiple ``Configuration.xml`` files within your Frank, you have multiple Frank configs within your Frank.
 * ~Frank code~: For Java developers who edit this manual, it is tempting to use this phrase.
 We kindly ask them to write about "Frank config" instead.
 You do not have to be a programmer to use the Frank!Framework.
 * ~Frank language~: Franks are written in XML, not in a propriatary programming language.
 You can say that Frank configurations are XML documents that satisfy the Frank configuration schema.
 * Frank config(uration) schema: The XML schema document that defines what XML code is valid for configuring the Frank!Framework.